skramm/homog2d/README.md

 - Licence: MPLv2
 - Dependencies: none, other than standard library

-:new: (2021-07-08): A major rework of code and manual is currently under development, should be available in 10-15 days, it is advised to wait for next release as they will be some API changes.
+:new: (2021-07-08): A major rework of code and manual is currently under development, should be available in 10-15 days, it is advised to wait for next release as there will be some API changes.

 Short preview: